-Currently for every £1 of sale that your company makes, you need to charge 20 pence VAT, which you collect it, when your customer pays, needs to be paid over to HMRC every three months.
+Currently for every £1 of sale that your company makes, you need to charge 20 pence VAT, which you collect when your customer pays, and this needs to be paid over to HMRC every three months.
 You can offset your input tax, but most companies will make a net payment of VAT to HMRC.

 Don’t Use VAT to Fund Your Company’s Daily Cash Flow